dotnet/docs/docs/azure/sdk/authentication/local-development-dev-accounts.md

 ## 2 - Assign roles to the Microsoft Entra group

-Next, you need to determine what roles (permissions) your app needs on what resources and assign those roles to your app.
-In this example, the roles will be assigned to the Microsoft Entra group created in step 1.
-Roles can be assigned a role at a resource, resource group, or subscription scope.
-This example will show how to assign roles at the resource group scope since most applications group all their Azure resources into a single resource group.
+Next, determine what roles (permissions) your app needs on what resources and assign those roles to your app.
+In this example, the roles are assigned to the Microsoft Entra group created in step 1.
+Groups can be assigned a role at a resource, resource group, or subscription scope.
+This example shows how to assign roles at the resource group, scope since most apps group all their Azure resources into a single resource group.

 ### [Azure portal](#tab/azure-portal)